Prices and information updated 09/2024

 You’ll take the elevator down, about 200 feet, to the boarding deck of the ride.
 Then you’ll pass through a room where they hand you a poncho–the famous blue ponchos!

 Once you have that, you’ll wait in a very long and tight line.
-They make you get really close, so be warned.
-After a long wait, you’ll board the massive boat and take a 10-15 minute ride up to the Horseshoe Falls!
+They make you get really close to each other, so be warned.
+After a long wait, you’ll board the massive boat and take a 10-15 minute ride up to the base of the Horseshoe Falls!

 They take you close enough to get sprayed, but not soaked.
-This ride is where you’ll get great pictures!
+This boat trip is where you’ll get great pictures!
 You’ll be able to SEE the falls from this spot and angle at its PRIME.

 Niagara Falls Myth Busters